Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Recursive Entropy: General Case

-Then, we introduce $K$ and use the chain rule to separate the entropy of $K$ from the remaining variables.
-We then apply the definitions of conditional entropy (\eqn{eq:def_conditional_entropy1}) and intra-configurational entropy $S_k$ (\eqn{eq:Sk_2}):
+Expanding $S(K)$ and applying the definitions of conditional entropy (\eqn{eq:def_conditional_entropy1}) and intra-configurational entropy $S_k$ (\eqn{eq:Sk_2}):

-\end{proof} Note that in this form, there is a conspicuous absence of any reference to any of the $X_i$ on the right-hand side of the last equality, as they are all subsumed into $S_k$.
+\end{proof} Note that in the form given here, there is a conspicuous absence of any reference to any of the $X_i$ on the right-hand side of the recursive property, as they are all subsumed into $S_k$.
 Hence, the recursive property can be regarded as the hierarchical form of the chain rule.
+Although here we proved that recursivity is a property of entropy, this property is fundamental and may be used as an axiom to uniquely determine the Shannon entropy as the most natural measure of uncertainty \cite{khinchin1953concept,faddeev1956concept,Aczel1974}.

-The derivations in this section establish the mathematical foundation of the zentropy and demonstrate the consistency of the recursive property with the definition of Shannon entropy.
-This property is fundamental and often used as an axiom to uniquely determine the Shannon entropy as the most natural measure of uncertainty \cite{khinchin1953concept,faddeev1956concept,Aczel1974}.
 The recursive property, as a hierarchical form of the chain rule, reveals that the total entropy can be decomposed into configurational and intra-configurational terms:

 where the configurational entropy is the entropy on the preferred level of hierarchy defined by $K$ and the intra-configurational term is the expectation value of the intra-configurational entropies: